Ficool

 On the Strengthening and Refinement of Meridian Pathways, he titled it.

-When he finished, Wang Ben held the scroll up to the lamplight.
+When he finished, Wang Ben held it up to the lamplight.
 The paper looked appropriately aged.
 The ink was fresh, but he could fix that.
 A few days in a drawer with some old books, exposure to air and dust, and it would appear as worn as anything else in the library's forgotten corners.

+Wang Ben knew what the missing piece was, the knowledge rising from that deep place where the dreams lived, but he couldn't tell his father.
+Not without explaining how he knew.
 He would need to find the right ingredient.
 And then, somehow, let his father discover the connection himself.

 The market was chaos.